nuodb/node-nuodb/_docs/1.getting-started/connecting.md

 ## Environment Variables

-Any of the configuration properties passed to the connect method may alternatively be specified as envirionment variables.
+Any of the configuration properties passed to the connect method may alternatively be specified as environment variables.
 The variable names are their upper case equivalent names, with a **NUODB_** common prefix.